How To Measure Project Success With Criteria & Metrics

 Metrics = gold

-Once you’ve defined project success, you’ve got your KPIs and metrics.
+Once you’ve defined project success, you need to determine your KPIs and metrics.
 These are gold for your team.
-This will allow you to measure exactly how much progress you’ve made, where you need to improve, and how much extra work it will take to get there.
+Monitoring your KPIs will allow you to measure exactly how much progress you’ve made, where you need to improve, and how much extra work it will take to get there.
 If you know your goal is $1M ARR and you’re at $580K with three months to go, you know that you need to kick it into high gear.
 We work best with strong metrics to support our decisions and project choices.

 Let’s say you don’t hit that ARR goal that you set out for yourself.
 That’s OK.
 You weren’t “successful” traditionally against your project goals this time around, but you can leverage the learnings, pivot, and improve throughout the upcoming year.
 By measuring project success, you’re also measuring project failure, which is just as important to study.
 Failure isn’t final.